Aleksey Yudnikov (1973, Kyiv) is a Ukranian-born theatre and film actor, director and screenwriter, currently living in exile in Helsinki.

 Aleksey Yudnikov had been living and working in Russia for almost 30 years, however, following the war in Ukraine, Yudnikov fled Russia and found shelter at AR-Safe Haven Helsinki in Finland.
 Since his residency, Yudnikov has staged a performance to protest Putin’s authoritarian regime and the war waged on Ukraine.
 The performance was held at the Russian Pavilion in the context of the 59th Venice Biennale concerning Ukraine and World Peace.

-Aleksey Yudnikov is an Artists at Risk (AR) Resident at AR-Safe Haven Helsinki.
+Yudnikov was previously an Artists at Risk (AR) Resident at AR-Safe Haven Helsinki.
 Yudnikov was born and raised in Ukraine.
 He made his name as an actor in Moscow – at the famed oppositional Teatr.doc among others.
 Yudnikov’s AR-Safe Haven Helsinki residency is co-funded by the City of Helsinki Culture and Leisure Division and Theatre Info Finland (TINFO), and is co-hosted by TINFO and Perpetuum Mobile (PM).
 The AR-Network is coordinated by the AR-Secretariat.

 Related links at AR:

 - Wide-spread press attention on Denisova and Yudnikov’s play in Barcelona

 - Alexey Yudnikov and Sasha Denisova rehearse for a new play, premiering at CCCB, Barcelona, in March 2023

 - Venice Biennale: “The Member”, a historical Performance-Intervention at the Russian Pavilion by Aleksey Yudnikov, 22.04.2022